 Information Security and Accuracy

 We intend to protect your personal information and to maintain its accuracy.
-IBM implements reasonable physical, administrative and technical safeguards to help us protect your personal information from unauthorised access, use and disclosure.
+IBM implements reasonable physical, administrative and technical safeguards to help us protect your personal information from unauthorized access, use and disclosure.
 For example, we encrypt certain sensitive personal information such as credit card information when we transmit such information over the Internet.
-We also require that our suppliers protect such information from unauthorised access, use and disclosure.
+We also require that our suppliers protect such information from unauthorized access, use and disclosure.

 Cookies, Web Beacons and Other Technologies

-As mentioned above, we collect information from your visits to our Web sites to help us gather statistics about our Web sites usage and effectiveness, personalise your experience on our sites, and tailor our interactions with you.
+As mentioned above, we collect information from your visits to our Web sites to help us gather statistics about our Web sites usage and effectiveness, personalize your experience on our sites, and tailor our interactions with you.

 We do so through the use of various technologies, including one called "cookies".
 A cookie is a piece of data that a Web site can send to your browser, which may then be stored on your computer as a tag that identifies your computer.
-While cookies are often only used to measure Web site usage and effectiveness and to allow for ease of navigation or use and as such, are not associated with any personal information, they are also used at times to personalise a known visitor's experience to a Web site by being associated with profile information or user preferences.
+While cookies are often only used to measure Web site usage and effectiveness and to allow for ease of navigation or use and as such, are not associated with any personal information, they are also used at times to personalize a known visitor’s experience to a Web site by being associated with profile information or user preferences.
 You can set your browser in most instances to notify you before you receive a cookie, giving you the chance to decide whether to accept it or not.
 You can also generally set your browser to turn off cookies.
-Since cookies allow you to take advantage of some of our Web sites' features, we recommend that you leave them turned on.
+Since cookies allow you to take advantage of some of our Web sites’ features, we recommend that you leave them turned on.
 If you block or otherwise reject our cookies, you will not be able, for instance, to add items to your shopping cart, proceed to checkout, or use any Web site services that require you to sign in.

 Some IBM Web sites also use Web beacon or other technologies to better tailor those sites to provide better customer service.
 These technologies may be in use on a number of pages across IBM's Web sites.
 When a visitor accesses these pages, a non-identifiable notice of that visit is generated which may be processed by us or by our suppliers.
 These Web beacons usually work in conjunction with cookies.
 If you don't want your cookie information to be associated with your visits to these pages, you can set your browser to turn off cookies.
 If you turn off cookies, Web beacon and other technologies will still detect visits to these pages; however, they will not be associated with information otherwise stored in cookies.